d20fantasy/d20fantasy.github.io/pages/ynabnow.md

 # Getting Started

+This page assumes you have already installed the integration!
+If you haven't yet, install this [GitHub repo](https://github.com/earlduque/ynab-now) via studio.

 ## Get your access token

 This integration only works with personal access tokens right now.
 To get your access token, follow the instructions [here](https://api.youneedabudget.com/#personal-access-tokens).